Pottersville, New York

-Pottersville is a hamlet and census-designated place in Chester, Warren County, New York, United States.
-In the census of 2010, the population was 424.
-The town is located in Adirondack Park on U.S. Route 9.
+Pottersville is a hamlet and census-designated place in the town of Chester, Warren County, New York, United States.
+As of the 2020 census, Pottersville had a population of 359.
+The community is located in Adirondack Park on U.S. Route 9.
 Pottersville is home to Natural Stone Bridge and Caves, a tourist attraction featuring the largest marble cave entrance in the eastern United States.

 Demographics

 Pottersville is Chester's second largest hamlet behind Chestertown.

 As of the census of 2010, the population in Pottersville is 424.
 The population density is 182.29 people per square mile.
 The town's population is mainly white at 97.88%, 0.24% black, 0.71% Hispanic, and 0.94% Asian.
 The majority of the population in Pottersville is of Irish descent at 23.46%.
 The average person in Pottersville is about 39 years old; the median age of men in the town is 40 years and the median age of women is 38 years.
 There are a total of 162 households in the town with an average of 2.49 people per household.
 The average family size in Pottersville is 3.05 with 48.77% being married couple families and 34.5% being non-family households.

 The median household income for people ranging from the ages of 24 to 44 in Pottersville is $32,009.
 For people 65 years and above, the median income is $45,313.
 The population in poverty in the town is 201 (55.07%) and the family in poverty count is 40 (33.06%).